wtsi-ic/wtsi-software-policy/POLICY.md

 Three common copyleft restrictions are:

-1. the licensee is additionally required to distribute any modified versions of the source code under the same license terms (_weak copyleft_)
+1. the licensee is additionally required to distribute any modified versions of the source code under the same licence terms (_weak copyleft_)

-1. the licensee is required to adopt the same license for any additional code that it is combined with to create a single piece of software (_strong copyleft_)
+1. the licensee is required to adopt the same licence for any additional code that it is combined with to create a single piece of software (_strong copyleft_)